RMITLibrary/easy_cite/markdown/vancouver.md

 > According to Morton et al., "the possibility of bias should be kept in mind" (2 p132) when using any chart type to...

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

-When there are six or fewer authors, list all the authors in the reference list entry:
+When there are **six or fewer authors**, list all the authors in the reference list entry.

+**Rule**

+> 2. Author family name initials, Author family name initials, Author family name initials, Author family name initials, Author family name initials, Author family name initials.
+Book title: book subtitle.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

-> 2. Morton A, Mengersen KL, Playford G, Whitby M. Statistical methods for hospital monitoring with R. Chichester (England): John Wiley & Sons; 2013.
+> 2. Morton A, Mengersen KL, Playford G, Whitby M. Statistical methods for hospital monitoring with R. Chichester (United Kingdom): John Wiley & Sons; 2013.

-When there are more than six authors, list the first six, followed by **et al.**:
+When there are **more than six authors**, list the first six, followed by **et al.**

+**Rule**

+> 3. Author family name initials, Author family name initials, Author family name initials, Author family name initials, Author family name initials, Author family name initials, et al. Book title: book subtitle.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

 > 3. Goering RV, Dockrell HM, Wakelin D, Zuckerman M, Chiodini PL, Roitt IM, et al. Mims' medical microbiology.
 4th ed.
 Philadelphia (PA): Mosby Elsevier; 2008.

+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

 ###### end-subtype-content